Blackstone (BX) Investment Thesis

 Key Risks

-- Interest rates remain higher for longer through 2026+
+- Iran/Middle East shocks keep rates higher for longer

 Company Overview